Adyen/adyen-react-native/docs/Localization.md

 # Localization

-By default, React Native library uses a device's local.
+By default, the React Native library uses a device's locale.
 To enable necessary translations for iOS, make sure “Localizations” in the project configuration contains all required languages.

 ## Enforcing specific localization